Vlatombe/homebrew-kubectls/README.md

 end
 ```

-Then select the wanted Terraform version to use with `chk`.
+Then select the wanted Kubectl version to use with `chk`.

     chk 1.11.3